-The Chief Executive & Section 151 Officer is responsible for the preparation of the authority's Statement of Accounts in accordance with proper practices as set out in terms of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in United Kingdom ("the Code").
+The Interim Director of Corporate Resources & Section 151 Officer is responsible for the preparation of the authority's Statement of Accounts in accordance with proper practices as set out in terms of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in United Kingdom ("the Code").

-In preparing this statement of accounts, the Chief Executive & Section 151 Officer has:
+In preparing this statement of accounts, the Interim Director of Corporate Resources & Section 151 Officer has:

-- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the local authority Code; - kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities; - gained appropriate assurance over the accuracy of the statement of accounts prior to approval.
+- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the local authority Code; - kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities; - > gained appropriate assurance over the accuracy of the statement of accounts prior to approval.

-The Statement of Accounts gives a true and fair view of the financial position of Thanet District Council as at 31 March 2013 and of its income and expenditure for the year ended on that date.
+The Statement of Accounts gives a true and fair view of the financial position of Thanet District Council as at 31 March 2014 and of its income and expenditure for the year ended on that date.